 This article is strictly fact based, and on its face has very little bias.
 Dearden presented her facts with very little positioning diction, reading facts as just facts.
 However, considering the specific facts that she chose to present, the article is positioned.
 Instead sharing any of Arınç's defense, she only shares the opposition.
+She also adds that the country is slipping backward, Comment [1]: Students were encouraged to use Citation Machine or Easy Bib to create citations.
+Even so, the writer must identify the necessary components of a citations, input them correctly into the website template, and then format it correctly in Word.
+The URL is included, even though it is not necessary.

-She also adds that the country is slipping backward, ending with facts that are meant to appall the article's audience and other Western readers, who could not imagine seeing rights taken away from them.
+Comment [2]: Summary: For each source the writer effectively summarizes the main idea of the article and provides support without inserting her own opinion. ending with facts that are meant to appall the article's audience and other Western readers, who could not imagine seeing rights taken away from them.
 These additional bits have nothing to do with the actual speech, but they position the reader into having a negative connotation of Turkey and its culture, which in turn influences the way they will take the speech.
 Because of the specific facts that she chooses to present, the reader is positioned slightly against Turkey and against the speech.
 The article can most certainly be trusted.
 It has proper grammar and spelling and is from a credible news source, with links to contact the author for more information.